Updated: May 18, 2026

 - Clean, distraction-free web and mobile interface

-- Strong security features and fraud protection
+- Strong security features and 24/7 customer service

 SoFi: Automation and Ecosystem Integration